gimyboya/Mini_Database/README.md

 ## Introduction:

-To implement anything related to a database we need first to get an input as an SQL statement then we should be able to validate that input and give it a logical meaning so that it can processed
+To implement anything related to a database we need first to get an input as an SQL statement then we should be able to validate that input and give it a logical meaning so that it can be processed.

 ## Implementation: